DusanKasan/Knapsack/CONTRIBUTING.md

 - If you don't find anything, create new issue
 - Fork this repository and create fix/feature in the fork
 - Write tests/scenarios for your change
+- If you changed API, document the change in README
 - Create pull request, describe what you did
 - Wait for CI to verify you didn't break anything
     - If you did, rewrite it